daurnimator/lua-http/doc/index.md

 ### `server:pollfd()` <!-- --> {#http.server:pollfd}

 Returns a file descriptor (as an integer) or `nil`.
-The file descriptor can be passed to a system API like select or kqueue to wait on anything this server object wants to do. [*pollfd*] is used for integrating with other main loops, and should be used in combination with [*events*](#http.server:events) and [*timeout*](#http.server:timeout).
+The file descriptor can be passed to a system API like select or kqueue to wait on anything this server object wants to do. *pollfd* is used for integrating with other main loops, and should be used in combination with [*events*](#http.server:events) and [*timeout*](#http.server:timeout).

 ### `server:events()` <!-- --> {#http.server:events}

-Returns a string representing the poll-mask that should be used to poll the object.
-If the object polls on `POLLIN`, *events* will return `"r"`.
-If the object polls on `POLLOUT` *events* returns `"w"`
+Returns a string indicating the type of events the object is waiting on: the string will contain "r" if it wants to be *step*ed when [*pollfd*](#http.server:pollfd) has had POLLIN indicated; "w" for POLLOUT or "p" for POLLPRI.
+This interface is compatible with cqueues.

 Note that the system may also return `POLLIN|POLLOUT` as `"rw"` and a telent service may use `'rp'` for `POLLIN|POLLPRI`.
 These features are not commonly implemented in TCP communications.

 ### `server:timeout()` <!-- --> {#http.server:timeout}

-Returns a number or `nil` that represents a timeout in seconds.
+The timeout before :step() should be called.

 ### `server:empty()` <!-- --> {#http.server:empty}